xlegend1024/az-infra-wrkshp-101/3. Hands on Labs/3.4. Create VM Portal/Readme.md

 ## Create VM

-1. Create VM from images.
+1. Create VM from the customized image.
 Click the image.
+> If you can't find it, use search in the top of portal.

 ![alt text](./images/3.4.1.png)